squarism/squarism.github.io/_posts/2011-04-01-how-to-write-a-ruby-rails-3-rest-api.markdown

 {% endhighlight %}

 This program is just like curl except we're able to programmatically be more precise with what we're querying and deleting.
 However, you'll notice that the XML document is hardcoded in the program.
 So it's not infinitely flexible.
 If you're nodes are not named employees then this isn't going to work so well.
-But this is just an example.</p>
+But this is just an example.

 Now we'll create a program to use api.rb.
 You'll need nokogiri.
-So add this to your Gemfile (anywhere):</p>
+So add this to your `Gemfile` (anywhere):

-<code>gem 'nokogiri'</code>
+{% highlight ruby %}
+gem 'nokogiri'
+{% endhighlight %}

 And then run
-<code>bundle</code></p>
+{% highlight bash %}
+bundle
+{% endhighlight %}

 This program will be a rest client that will use our api class.
-This api could be something you've published and this could be how you'd document the use of your gem to the world in your README.</p>
+This api could be something you've published and this could be how you'd document the use of your gem to the world in your README.

-Create a file named api_client.rb in the root of the rest_api rails app.</p>
+Create a file named `api_client.rb` in the root of the rest_api rails app.

 {% highlight ruby %}
 require './lib/api.rb'